-It is common to use a bridging loan for property refurbishments in the UK for both light and heavy refurbishment requirements.
+It is common to use a bridging loan for property refurbishments and development finance requirements in the UK for both light and heavy refurbishments.

-When it comes to generating income from properties, it is imperative to ensure high quality and habitable condition to up its value and purchase price.
-Kitchen and bathroom renovations, as well as extensions, are typical projects that could be funded by refurbishment financing.
+When generating income from properties, it is imperative to ensure high quality and habitable conditions to up their value and purchase price.
+Kitchen and bathroom renovations and extensions are typical projects that refurbishment loans and financing could fund.

 Developers usually buy investment properties and eventually repair or convert them for other purposes.
 Improving the property increases the value and in turn, increases the sales or gains.

-To look for a lender that fits your needs for refurbishment loans, you can rely on bridging loan specialists such as Loan Corp to help you in making a decision and going through the application procedures.
+To look for a lender that fits your needs for refurbishment loans, you can rely on bridging loan specialists such as Loan Corp to help you make a decision and go through the application procedures.

-A property refurbishment financing is a short term finance solution intended for the restoration and upgrade of a residential or commercial property.
+Property refurbishment financing is a short-term solution to restore and upgrade a residential or commercial property.

 Most bridging loan products designed for refurbishment projects are directed to property investors, landlords, and property developers.

 Loan terms vary depending on the amount of work required for the refurbishment project.
-The interest rate is usually paid during the end of the term.
+The interest rate is usually paid at the end of the term.

 If the borrower fails to repay the loan within the agreed term, ownership of the property or other assets used for security will be transferred from the borrower to the lender.

-Details of properties subjected for refurbishment are essential for bridging loans providers and mortgage lenders.
+Details of properties subjected to refurbishment are essential for bridging loan providers and mortgage lenders.